FluentLenium/FluentLenium/README.md

         }
 </code></pre>

-Create you owm methods to easily fill form, go to a next page or whatesle can be needed in your test.
+Create you owm methods to easily fill form, go to a next page or what else can be needed in your test.

 For exemple :
 <pre><code>